 Also an additional tip here is to set your goals with respect to a specific timeline.
-For example you can say you want to hit 200 daily website visitors till December 2020.
+For example you can say you want to hit 2000 daily website visitors till this year.
 This way you’d have set your goals both for long and short term.

 - Make a Content Plan

 You’ve identified your goals, both long term and short term, now the next tactical step is to plan your content.
 By planning I specifically mean identifying your content needs.
 You have to align your content with the goals you have with your blog.

 For example, if your blog is about marketing, you know that it’s a competitive space, so the content you’d have to craft in this category would need to be a lot more detailed and unique than any other category.